 - Single Certification

-- Member Rate, $175
+- Member Rate: $200

-- Non-Member Rate, $325
+- Non-Member Rate: $375

-- Dual Certifcation
+- Dual Certification

-- Member Rate, $200
+- Member Rate: $225

-- Non-Member Rate, $350
+- Non-Member Rate: $400

 Qualifying Recertification CE Activities

-One hour of qualified education will qualify for 1.0 NAMSS continuing education credit, with the expectation that no more than 10 minutes of each hour may be utilized for housekeeping activities such as speaker introduction, attendance, etc. Credit is not awarded for breaks, meals, networking activities, or business or administrative meetings.
+One (1) hour of qualified education will qualify for 1.0 NAMSS continuing education credit, with the expectation that no more than 10 minutes of each hour may be utilized for housekeeping activities such as speaker introduction, attendance, etc. Credit is not awarded for breaks, meals, networking activities, or business or administrative meetings.

 Subject Matter Expert – A current certificant may earn alternate credit for subject matter expertise provided to support a NAMSS committee or commission.
 Service hours will be verified by the administrative office in consultation with the committee chair.
 Paid subject matter experts are NOT eligible for credit.
 (NAMSS approved)

 Item Writing – A current certificant may earn alternate credit hours by participating in an item writing workshop.
-One hour of credit is awarded for each hour of participation.
-(NAMSS approved)
+One hour of credit is awarded for each hour of participation (NAMSS-approved).

-- Non-NAMSS Accredited Educational Programs – Credit will be granted for attendance at non-NAMSS accredited industry related activities such as conferences, seminars, workshops, training sessions, teleconferences, webinars, or online coursework.
-One hour of qualified education programming will qualify for 1.0 NAMSS continuing education credit (included in each hour is a 10 minute allowance for housekeeping activities such as speaker introduction, attendance, etc)
+- Non-NAMSS Accredited Educational Programs – Credit will be granted for attendance at non-NAMSS accredited industry-related activities such as conferences, seminars, workshops, training sessions, teleconferences, webinars, or online coursework.
+One hour of qualified education programming will qualify for 1.0 NAMSS continuing education credit (included in each hour is a 10 minute allowance for housekeeping activities such as speaker introduction, attendance, etc.).

 - College/University Courses – Credit will be granted for successful completion of a college or university course in the medical services industry topic area or teaching college/university course in the medical services industry topic area.
 One course may be used per recertification cycle.
 A three-credit course is equivalent to 12 continuing education credits.

-- Published Articles or Books – Credit will be granted for articles published in Synergy (NAMSS approved as outlined in policy 1000.40) or books on a medical services industry-related topic.
+- Published Articles or Books – Credit will be granted for articles published in Synergy (NAMSS-approved, as outlined in policy 1000.40) or books on a medical services industry-related topic.

 Activities That Do Not Qualify for Continuing Education Credits: